Create a dynamic segment

 Leave the next drop-down list set to is.
 This is the operator (other operators include is not, greater than, less than, and more, depending on which type of value you are working with).

 Enter the fictional city name that you chose for your test contacts in the field to the right of the operator list (Atlantis), and then select the Enter key on your keyboard.
 When you select the Enter key, your value becomes a button with an X on it.
 If you like, you can add more city names by entering them here, or remove existing ones by selecting the X. If you add several cities, they will be combined with an OR operator, which means you'll find contacts from each of the listed cities.

 Here's an example of how a simple query that finds all contacts from Atlantis might look on the Designer tab.

 You can build very complex queries by using the tools here, combining AND clauses and OR clauses, and adding groups of additional clauses that you can combine with the main clause and other groups by using Union, Exclude, or Intersect operations.
 You can also move freely between the Flow, Designer, and Query tabs to see how your query looks when presented in these various ways.

 On the command bar, select Save to save the work you've done on the segment so far.

 On the command bar, select Go Live to publish the segment (you won't be able to use it in a customer journey until it goes live, even though you've saved it).
-Dynamics 365 checks the segment for errors and reports any problems it finds.
+Dynamics 365 for Marketing checks the segment for errors and reports any problems it finds.
 If an error is reported, fix it and try again.
-If no error is found, your segment is copied to the Dynamics 365 email marketing service, which makes it available for use by a customer journey.
+If no error is found, your segment is copied to the Dynamics 365 for Marketing email marketing service, which makes it available for use by a customer journey.